XiovV/dokkup/README.md

 Are you sure you want to proceed? (y/n)
 ```
 The CLI will show how many containers are running and the update status which will signify if the job is going to be updated or not.

-TODO: insert gif of "already up to date" clip

 # Managing jobs